iPad Pro 2018: Apple’s Flagship Tablets Would Likely Dump The Home Button In Favor Of Face ID

 The Cupertino-based tech giant has already unveiled an iPad earlier this year, though that device was aimed primarily at entry-level users.
 For power users who value portability, a touch interface, and raw power, the iPad Pro series hits the perfect spot.
 Apple currently offers two sizes for the iPad Pro, a 12.9-inch large model, and a 10.5-inch variant that features slimmer bezels than the first-generation iPad Pros.

 As noted in a CultOfMac report, this year would likely see a vast redesign of the iPad Pro series.
 Among these are slimmer bezels and a frame that is a bit boxier than the outgoing models.
-Perhaps most notable, however, were reports stating that Apple would retire its Home Button on the device, instead replacing it with a Face ID sensor.
+Perhaps most notable, were reports stating that Apple would retire its Home Button on the device, replacing it with a Face ID sensor instead.
 The first signs of the iconic button’s departure came after a code was discovered inside iOS 12.
 Just like the iPhones, the 2018 iPad Pros will likely also forego headphone jacks, spelling yet another line of Apple products that would abandon the legacy feature.
-Quite interestingly, the Smart Connector to this year’s iPad Pros appear to be installed right above the Lightning Port, suggesting that the device would likely be meant to be used in Portrait Mode most of the time.
+Quite interestingly, the Smart Connector to this year’s iPad Pros appears to be installed right above the Lightning Port, suggesting that the device would likely be meant to be used in Portrait Mode most of the time.

 The New iPad Pro Revealed Ahead Of The Event.
 Super cool retro (iPhone 5) design! https://t.co/p0tUFeTwED pic.twitter.com/97mANmdvWZ